-Located at 20°48′N 156°20′W, Maui has a total land area of 727.2 sq miles and a population of over 140,000 people.
+Located at 20°48′N 156°20′W, Maui has a total land area of 727.2 square miles and a population of over 140,000 people.

 For two decades, Conde Nast Traveler readers have voted Maui – the Valley Isle – as the Best Island in the World.
 Their reasons are found everywhere: on ancient volcanic slopes, in the valleys that gave Maui its nickname, along miles of scenic shoreline, and in its azure coastal waters.

 The discoveries here are downright magical.
 Rise above the clouds on Mt.
 Haleakala and marvel at its other-worldly beauty and the rare species that survive near the summit.
 Watch the spectacular sunrise on the summit, the highest peak in Maui.
-Wind through Upcountry Maui, where farmers produce an array of agricultural products including lavender, protea, beef, pineapples, onions and strawberries.
-Drive along one of the world’s most beautiful coastlines to Lahaina, once home to whalers and seafarers, and today a hot spot for shopping, dining and entertainment.
+Wind through Upcountry Maui, where farmers produce an array of agricultural products including lavender, protea, beef, pineapples, onions, and strawberries.
+Drive along one of the world’s most beautiful coastlines to Lahaina, once home to whalers and seafarers, and today a hot spot for shopping, dining, and entertainment.
 The Haleakala, Upcountry Maui & Iao Valley Day Tour will take you to many of these locations.